microsoft/PowerToys/README.md

 - The rounded corner settings for FancyZones now only show on Windows 11.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
 - Fixed a UI freeze when entering the Keyboard Manager page with clean settings.
 - Fixed a UI glitch where a message was being shown that all PowerToys Run plugins were disabled when using the search function.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
+- Upgraded the Windows App SDK runtimes to 1.1.0, fixing an issue where Settings wouldn't start with UAC off and improved performance.

 ### Runner